flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 ### Embed frameworks in Xcode

 Alternatively, you can generate the necessary frameworks and embed them in your application by manually editing your existing Xcode project.
+You may choose to do this if members of your team cannot locally install Flutter SDK and CocoaPods, or if you do not wish to use CocoaPods as a dependency manager in your existing applications.

 If you are using the above [Embed with CocoaPods and Flutter tools](#embed-with-CocoaPods-and-Flutter-tools) method, you can skip these instructions.